cyber-sushi/makima/README.md

    - You can either:
      - Launch it from your file manager by double clicking.
      - Launch it from terminal by `cd`ing to the directory of the executable, then using `./makima`.
-     - Add it to a directory that's in PATH, then launch it using `rofi`, `dmenu` or whatever launcher you use.
+     - Move the executable to a directory that's in PATH, then launch it using `rofi`, `dmenu` or whatever launcher you use.
 I personally added `~/.local/share/bin` to PATH and put all my executables there.
      - Create a .desktop file and launch it from there.
-     - Autostart it from your window manager's config file (usually `exec /path/to/makima)
+     - Autostart it from your window manager's config file (usually `exec /path/to/makima`)